radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 To address a very small subset of use cases, namely where a global load balancer directs client traffic across data centers/sites, where the inter-cluster replication architecture might be too slow, you have the option to enable an additional, more real-time replication mode where changes can be pushed directly to intended targets.
 For example, an update made by a client to one data center might not be replicated to other data centers in time for the client to immediately read the change, if the read request it sent to a different data center than the update was.
 This is generally not an ideal load distribution policy when working with distributed systems.
 Load balancing is best deployed across multiple nodes within the same cluster on the same site/data center.

 In any event, to address scenarios like this, a push replication mode can be used to send the changes directly to the intended targets.
 The targets must be other RadiantOne servers defined as LDAP data sources.
+LDAP data sources can be defined in Control Panel > Setup > Data Catalog > Data Sources.

 If push mode replication is enabled, the clusters that are participating in replication can be viewed in the table in the Push Mode Replication section.
 The table lists, for each store, the clusters involved in replication.
 The source cluster, target cluster and connectivity status between them is shown.